thisdavej/ngrok-notify/readme.md

   Notes
     Email messages are sent using the settings in the config.yml file and the Gmail password stored in the .env file.

   Examples
     Create ngrok tunnel to expose localhost web server running on port 8080.
     Email is sent with the ngrok URL since "--noemail" is not included.
     $ ngrok-notify http 8080

     Create ngrok tunnel to expose localhost web server running on port 8080, but don't send email.
     $ ngrok-notify http 8080 -n
 ```

+## Alternatives

+This package leverages the excellent [ngrok](https://www.npmjs.com/package/ngrok) package and provides notification capabilities.
+If you don't have a need for the notify feature, you may want to consider using the [ngrok](https://www.npmjs.com/package/ngrok) package directly instead.

 ## License